-Susan Glover
+Susan Glover Assistant Professor Government

 - Professor Glover teaches and does research in the field of comparative politics, with a concentration on Africa.
 Her past work has focused on democratic transition and consolidation in multi-ethnic states.
 She has lived and worked in southern Africa, has consulted with NGOs such as the National Society for Human Rights in Namibia.
 Recently, she has turned her research interests towards the politics of land redistribution and privatization in neopatrimonial, quasi-democratic states, with the goal of understanding the continuing issues of scarcity and corruption.

-- SPA - Government
+- SPA Department of Government

-To request an interview for a
+- To request an interview for a news story, call AU Communications at 202-885-5950 or submit a request.

 Teaching